shvilam/LocalCacheLoader/README.md

      _loader.contentLoaderInfo.addEventListener (Event.COMPLETE, _onComplete);
 	_loader.load (new URLRequest ("https://www.google.co.jp/images/srpr/logo11w.png"));

+## **Next version**
+- Create a manger that will handel the the amout of space that is been used for cacheing

 Fork from https://github.com/sgmnt/LocalCacheLoader
 It has been fork mailly for translation resone (from japanis)